ChrisMBenson/DevelopingDataProducts/CarPricePrediction/Presentation/CarPricePrediction.md

 Multiple R-squared:  0.9371,	Adjusted R-squared:  0.9268
 F-statistic: 91.01 on 27 and 165 DF,  p-value: < 2.2e-16
 ```
-From these results and the results on the next slide, this model has a pretty good fit over the data.
-A Residual standad error of 2189 and an Adjusted R^2 value is 0.93 provides for a good model.
+<small>From these results and the results on the next slide, this model has a pretty good fit over the data.
+A Residual standad error of 2189 and an Adjusted R^2 value is 0.93 provides for a good model.</small>

 Summary